Freezer Appetizers Mushroom Turnovers are Simple and Simply Divine

 Saute, stirring constantly, until tender (about 5 minutes)

 Sprinkle flour over ingredients to avoid lumps; stir to thicken

 Reduce heat to low; stir in sour cream

 Mixture should not be runny: it should sit in a mound on the pastry without spreading

 Instructions for Making the Turnovers:

 On a lightly floured surface, roll dough to less than 1/4 inch thickness; cut into 2.5 inch rounds with fluted cutter

-Place small amount of filling in the middle of each circle; dot water along inside edge of each pastry circle
+Place small amount of filling in the middle of each circle (a heaping teaspoon); dot water along inside edge of each pastry circle to seal

-Fold dough over filling to half circle; press to seal dampened edges
+Fold dough over filling to form a half-circle; press to seal dampened edges

 Place on cookie sheet lined with parchment paper; press edges with a fork and puncture each decoratively to release steam while cooking OR recut sealed edges with the cutter, as illustrated